wenhongg/roombook-ui/README.md

 ## Todos (for both UI and server)

-### Current limitations
+### Current limitations/Future Work

 1. Cannot book across days
-2. If decimal is input into duration form, it just rounds up (intended)
+2. Rooms currently have no specifications i.e. can add to sort by size of room.
-3. Rooms have no specifications i.e. can add to sort by size
+3. Shift more logic to server side?
-4. Shift more logic to server side?
+4. Streamline error handling backend

 ### Known bugs

-1. By manipulating URL users can access phantom rooms and book
+1. Booking form disappears once booking is completed on the Calendar Page.

 ## Stack chosen and why